bytedance/SPTSv2/README.md

 The model training in the original paper uses 16 GPUs (2 nodes, 8 A100 GPUs per node).
 Below are the instructions for the training using a single machine with 8 GPUs, which can be simply modified to multi-node training following [PyTorch Distributed Docs](https://pytorch.org/docs/1.8.0/distributed.html).

-You can download our pretrained weight from [Google Drive](https://drive.google.com/file/d/1nI4KlHTbFxgVI8pNSGjbTRxS4OohgTq5/view?usp=sharing) or [BaiduNetDisk](https://pan.baidu.com/s/1yNSTZNfEYdmy_3lstkUoFg?pwd=syz3), or pretrain the model from scratch using the `run.sh` file.
+You can download our pretrained weight from [Google Drive](https://drive.google.com/file/d/1tzaq8XCR72FzPMzPiY-ooOfubqzbxtD7/view?usp=share_link) or [BaiduNetDisk](https://pan.baidu.com/s/1v0WreR5yZtKa_XHMjX_3wQ?pwd=3pcu), password: 3pcu, or pretrain the model from scratch using the `run.sh` file.
 If finetuning, just set `--resume` and `--finetune` in `run.sh`.

 ## Inference and visualization
 The trained models can be obtained after finishing the above steps.
-You can also download the models for the Total-Text, SCUT-CTW1500, ICDAR2013, ICDAR2015  a and inversetext datasets from [GoogleDrive](https://drive.google.com/drive/folders/1qLPOpwOV40RyEB8ZWd-0LZ_HkozombnO?usp=sharing) or [BaiduNetDisk](https://pan.baidu.com/s/17OpkuZr_59vVEgAoz2nsmQ) password: b9u5.
+You can also download the models for the Total-Text, SCUT-CTW1500, ICDAR2013, ICDAR2015 and inversetext datasets from [GoogleDrive](https://drive.google.com/drive/folders/18sTx9hPBXZuD1_pURLZiYxa4xMLOK193?usp=share_link) or [BaiduNetDisk](https://pan.baidu.com/s/1c0-4QYAWD8huKBrL_Yp6VQ?pwd=2k2m) password: 2k2m.
 Then you can use `test.sh` or `predict.py` to output results and visualization.

 ![Image text](IMG/test_0000095.jpg)
 ## Evaluation